 It's a horrible.

-But 2009, there's some things I like about it.
+There's some things I like about it.

 Now, I must also point out that it's a lib site that keeps bringing this stuff up.

-Talking points memo.
+Talking Points memo.

-But at Talking Points Memo, they said that the guy that actually digs this stuff up.
+Talking Points memo, but at Talking Points memo, they said that the guy that actually digs this stuff up, I'm having a mental block on his name.

 He's 23 years old.

-And I can't, for the life of me, remember his name now.
+And I can't for the life of me remember his name now.

-He's just looking at all these C SPAN archives finding this stuff.
+He's just looking at all these C-SPAN archives, finding this stuff.

-It's the website of the Center for American Progress, which is John Podesta, and and I mean it is out there.
+It's the website of the Center for American Progress, which is John Podesta.

-So Andrew Kacinski is the guy's Andrew Kaczynski, 23 years old, is the guy that they credit as a Republican opposition research guy who's finding all this Romney stuff.
+Andrew Kaczynski, 23 years old, is the guy that they credit as a Republican opposition research guy who's finding all this Romney stuff.

 This is just one Romney bite at this site.

-This isn't Newt Gingrich doing this.
+Now ask yourself, this isn't Newt Gingrich doing this.

 This isn't Michelle Bachman doing this.